Bioökonomie 2050: Potentiale, Zielkonflikte, Lösungsstrategien - BEPASO

 The bioeconomy encompasses all economic sectors that produce, process, use and trade in renewable raw materials.
 The research project aims at describing different scenarios of a change of our current economy towards a sustainable "Bioeconomy 2050" and to show socially accepted transformation processes.
 (Political) responsibilities, options for action and steering elements will be identified.

-In the project, UFZ optimizes biomass use in Germany by 2050 for electricity, heat, transport and chemicals with regard to both costs and greenhouse gas (GHG) reduction and analyses the trade offs between costs and GHG reduction.
-In the project the model BENSIM (BioEnergy SImulation Model) will be extended by selected biobased chemicals.
+In the project, UFZ analysed optimal biomass use in Germany until 2050 for electricity, heat, transport and chemicals with regard to both costs and greenhouse gas (GHG) reduction and analysed the trade offs between costs and GHG reduction.
+In the project the BENOPT model was extended by selected biobased chemicals.

 Funding program „Bioökonomie als gesellschaftlicher Wandel“, Bundesministerium für Bildung und Forschung (BMBF).